highbyte/dotnet-6502/tools/vscode-extension/README.md

 # 6502 Debugger for dotnet-6502

-A Visual Studio Code extension for debugging 6502 machine code programs using the dotnet-6502 emulator.
+A Visual Studio Code extension for debugging 6502 assembly source and machine code programs using the dotnet-6502 emulator.

+> Currently the extension is not available in an extension store.
+The only way to run it is to build and run it from source.

+## Requirements

+- .NET SDK v10.0 or later.
+- The dotnet-6502.sln solution built on your machine.
+- Node.js v20 or later.
+- The tools/vscode-extension (Node) project built on your machine.

+_Extra requirements for source debugging_:
+- [cc65](https://github.com/cc65/cc65) toolchain (for building .asm files and generating source debug .dbg files).
+- The cc65 tools (specifically ca65 and cl65 executables) are expected to be in system path.

 ## Quick Start

-### For Source-Level Debugging with ca65
+### For Source-Level Debugging with ca65 assembler for a C64 program

 1. **Right-click your .asm file** in Explorer
 2. Select **"Generate C64 Build Task (ca65)"**